JordyAaldering/Big-Data/docs/assignment03.md

 Now that each line is an array of words we can start counting the co-occurrences.
 We will say that two words co-occur if they appear together in a line.

 To find these co-occurrences we will use a `flatMap`.
 This map will take all possible combinations of the words in a line, and will append them together with a colon.
-These combinations are placed in a tuple with a 1, so that we can process this data using Map-Reduce.
+These combinations are then placed in a 1d list inside a tuple with a 1, so that we can process this data using Map-Reduce.

 ```scala
 val cooccurences =